Part 4 in our series What to Expect from Sustainability Training

 Where will I have to travel?

 Look for a location nearest and most convenient to you.
 CSE hosts training strategically located throughout North America, around 6 per year, and around the world.
 The locations are based on ease of access but most importantly where there are lessons to be learned.
 Often courses are tailored to regions, so pick one closest to you.
-For example, trainings in Houston include content on the energy sector, aerospace industry and finance.
+For example, trainings in London include content on the energy sector, aerospace industry and finance.

 When should I attend?